strimzi/strimzi-kafka-oauth/README.md

 - `oauth.userinfo.endpoint.uri` (e.g.: "https://localhost:8443/realms/demo/protocol/openid-connect/userinfo")

-If the user id could not be extracted from Introspection Endpoint response, then the same rules (`oauth.username.claim`, `oauth.fallback.username.claim`, `oauth.fallback.username.prefix`) will be used to try extract the user id from User Info Endpoint response.
+If the user ID cannot be extracted from the introspection response, the broker applies the same rules (`oauth.username.claim`, `oauth.fallback.username.claim`, `oauth.fallback.username.prefix`) to the `userinfo` endpoint response.

 When you have a DEBUG logging configured for the `io.strimzi` category you may need to specify the following to prevent warnings about access token not being JWT:
 - `oauth.access.token.is.jwt` (e.g.: "false")

-Sometimes the network of the deployment environment may be glitchy resulting in intermittent connection problems.
+Sometimes the network of the deployment environment may be unreliable resulting in intermittent connection problems.
 By default, a failed request to the Introspection Endpoint or the User Info Endpoint will result in immediate failed validation and `AuthenticationException` returned to the Kafka client application.
 The following option enables reattempting the request to either endpoint.
 The default value is '0', meaning 'no retries'.
 Provide the value greater than '0' to set the number of repeated attempts:
 - `oauth.http.retries` (e.g.: "1" - if initial request fails, retry one more time)